 It’s always been a very popular place to visit, but science has added to its popularity.
 In the 1930s, researchers discovered that the caves were used by early humans during the Stone Age.
-You’ll have a choice between two tours: the General Tour, which shows the biggest sections of the cavern system, or the Adventure Tour, which involves climbing up walls and crawling into tunnels.
+You’ll have a choice between two tours: the general tour, which shows the biggest sections of the cavern system, or the adventure tour, which involves climbing up walls and crawling into tunnels.
 Either way, it’s sure to be a memorable trip.

 Known mostly for being the place where Nelson Mandela was once imprisoned, Robben Island is well-known to almost every South African.
 Situated in Table Bay and close to Cape Town, Robben Island is a National Heritage Site and a UNESCO World Heritage Site.
-It has a history as a place in which political prisoners were incarcerated since the early 17th century.
+It has a history as a place in which political prisoners have been incarcerated since the early 17th century.

-One of Cape Town’s most well-known geographical features, Table Mountain is within a protected national park that also contains the Cape of Good Hope, as mentioned above.
+One of Cape Town’s most well-known geographical features, Table Mountain, is within a protected national park that also contains the Cape of Good Hope, as mentioned above.
 This flat-topped mountain is the park’s centerpiece, but there are plenty of other interesting things to see, including diverse wildlife and beautiful scenery.

 As part of UNESCO’s Cape Floral Region World Heritage Site, visitors can take a cable car up the mountain to enjoy a panoramic view of all of Cape Town.
 Or, you can take the scenic route on one of the landmark’s many hiking trails.
-Table Mountain is home to more than 2000 plant species, with 70% of them being found nowhere else in the world.
+Table Mountain is home to more than 2000 plant species, with 70% of them found nowhere else in the world.

 The Cape Winelands